qdrant/landing_page/qdrant-landing/content/documentation/configuration.md

     # If not set, will be automatically selected considering the number of available CPUs.
     max_segment_size_kb: null

-    # Maximum size (in KiloBytes) of vectors to store in-memory per segment.
+    # Maximum size (in kilobytes) of vectors to store in-memory per segment.
     # Segments larger than this threshold will be stored as read-only memmaped file.
-    # To enable memmap storage, lower the threshold
+    # Memmap storage is disabled by default, to enable it, set this threshold to a reasonable value.
+    # To explicitly disable mmap optimization, set to `0`.
     # Note: 1Kb = 1 vector of size 256
-    # If not set, mmap will not be used.
     memmap_threshold_kb: null

-    # Maximum size (in KiloBytes) of vectors allowed for plain index.
+    # Maximum size (in kilobytes) of vectors allowed for plain index, exceeding this threshold will enable vector indexing
-    # Default value based on https://github.com/google-research/google-research/blob/master/scann/docs/algorithms.md
+    # Default value is 20,000, based on <https://github.com/google-research/google-research/blob/master/scann/docs/algorithms.md>.
+    # To explicitly disable vector indexing, set to `0`.
-    # Note: 1Kb = 1 vector of size 256
+    # Note: 1kB = 1 vector of size 256.
     indexing_threshold_kb: 20000

     # Interval between forced flushes.